-The Department of Education, Training and Employment is committed to ensuring Queenslanders have the education and skills they need to contribute to the economic and social development of Queensland.
+The Department of Education and Training is committed to ensuring Queenslanders have the education and skills they need to contribute to the economic and social development of Queensland.

 The department delivers world-class education and training services for people at every stage of their personal and professional development.
 We are also committed to ensuring our education and training systems are aligned to the state's employment, skills and economic priorities.

 Solid partners Solid futures is the Queensland Government's plan to improve early childhood, education, training and employment outcomes for Aboriginal and Torres Strait Islander Queenslanders

 The Office for Early Childhood Education and Care is responsible for:

 Term 1: 27 Jan - 2 Apr